Humanitarian aid during the 2006 Lebanon War: Ukraine

 Ukraine has over 1,200 nationals stranded in Lebanon, 379 evacuated, 1 killed.

 Humanitarian and economic aid

 European Union

-It was announced on July 30 that the European Commission had allocated 11 million euros ($14 million) under the EU's Rapid Reaction Mechanism to fund an appeal by the International Organisation for Migration in an effort to assist around 10,000 citizens from developing countries in fleeing Lebanon.
+It was announced on July 30 that the European Commission had allocated 11 million euros ($14 million) under the EU's Rapid Reaction Mechanism to fund an appeal by the International Organization for Migration in an effort to assist around 10,000 citizens from developing countries in fleeing Lebanon.

 Armenia

 On July 26, Armenia announced that it would send humanitarian aid to Lebanon.
 According to the Armenian government, an unspecified amount of medicines, tents and fire-fighting equipment was allocated to Lebanese authorities on July 27.
 They were shipped to Beirut via Syria later in the day.

 Egypt

 President Hosni Mubarak ordered the delivery of humanitarian aid to Lebanon in order to help the Lebanese people against Israeli attacks.
 Consequently, on 31 July, two Egyptian military aircraft landed in Beirut, as the first dispatch of the help promised by the Egyptian government.
 The first aircraft carried medical and food supplies, while the second carried in addition to the humanitarian aid, the basic equipment as well as the first personnel needed to build a field military hospital, which the Egyptian government had ordered for its construction as a gift to the Lebanese people.
 This hospital will be equipped by around 100 doctors and other medical professionals.